2025 Pacific typhoon season: Severe Tropical Storm Co-May (Emong)

 A tropical depression formed on July 22 near the northern Philippines.
 Moving southwest, it slowly intensified, and the JMA upgraded it to Tropical Storm Co-May on July 23.
 PAGASA classified it as Emong.
 Due to a Fujiwhara effect with Francisco, Co-May looped back to the east.
-On July 24, Co-May reached peak winds of 110 mph (70 km/h) before making landfall on western Luzon near Agno, Pangasinan, the strongest to hit the province in 16 years.
-It quickly weakened, falling to tropical depression status over the Ryukyu Islands.
+On July 24, Co-May reached peak winds of 110 km/h (70 mph) before making landfall on western Luzon near Agno, Pangasinan, the strongest to hit the province in 16 years.
+Co-may then made another landfall over Candon, Ilocos Sur before it quickly weakened, falling to tropical depression status over the Ryukyu Islands.
 However, Co-May restrengthened into a tropical storm near Okinawa on July 27.
 The storm moved back to the northwest without intensifying much.
 On July 29, Co-May moved ashore northeastern China and quickly weakened as it slowed over land.
 The JMA continued tracking the system until August 3, when the remnants of Co-May moved back over the East China Sea.

 In the Philippines, Co-May caused flooding and wind damage, affecting over 49,000 people, with in damages.
 At least 25 people died and 278,000 were displaced.
 Impacted areas included La Union, Alaminos, Pangasinan, and Naval Station Ernesto Ogbinar in San Fernando, La Union.
 Five were rescued in Burgos, Ilocos Norte, while flooding affected roads in Bauang.
 In China, flooding killed at least 30 people in Beijing and led to 283,000 evacuations in Shanghai.
-Losses totaled to US$590 million according to AON.
+Losses totaled to US$42 million.